Standing approximately 24 inches tall, with a thick coat and alert demeanor, the intelligent German Shepherd dog is instantly recognizable.

 The Roles of the German Shepherd

-This makes them perfect for their many roles, including guide dog work, protection work, search and rescue, and police/military work.
+This makes them perfect for many roles, including guide dog work, protection work, search and rescue, and police/military work.

-German Shepherd Characteristics
+German Shepherd Appearance

 The Black German Shepherd